NeuraLabsHQ/neuralabs-sui/database/readme.md

 1. Make an .env file in the folder where the template.env and copy the field from template.env to the make env file
 2. then do `docker compose up -d` to start the docker container
+3. then do `/notebooks/initiate.ipynb` to initialize the database